 Jack in the Pulpit

 Arisaema triphyllum is a plant with many names: bog onion, American wake robin, brown dragon, Indian or wild turnip.
-It grows quickly in the spring to beat the trees.
-When they leaf out they shade the underbush bush and leave Jack in the dark forest floor.
+It grows quickly in the spring before the trees leaf out to do as much of their growth before the leaves unfold and shade the flowers on the dark forest floor.

-They are widely distributed from Eastern Canada to Minessota and South to Texas and Florida.
+They are widely distributed from Eastern Canada to Minnesota and South to Texas and Florida.
 There are variations depending on location and 3 sub species are generally recognized.
-Jack in the pulpit has had a number of scientific classifications so has many scientific names.
+Jack in the pulpit has had a number of scientific classifications, so has many scientific names.

 Jack in the pulpit leaves have 3 lobes and the leaves grow in groups of three.
 They all come from a single longer stem arising from an underground corm.

 Corms are modified underground plant stems used for storage.
 They are helpful to the plant to allow it to survive dry or unfavourable periods and come back the next season.
 Bulbs, like onions, have many layers.
 Corms are quite solid and not made up of layers.